PL 371: Independent Study

-Guidelines for gaining faculty approval to enroll in GO 371: Independent Study
+Guidelines for gaining faculty approval to enroll in PL 371: Independent Study

 The Political Science Department allows students who meet certain criteria to present an independent study proposal to a faculty member.
 An independent study usually consists of a course of intensive reading on a topic that is not addressed by one of the department's established course offerings.